aa0051320/Pages/_diablo_iv/Ice Shards.md

 # Feature
 - Be able to cast Ice Shards at Maximum Attack Speed
+- All you need to do is keep casting Ice Shards
 - CANNOT defeat The Butcher

 # Requirement